mcatrinque/mcatrinque/README.md

 ## Bio

 🎓 Graduate Researcher currently enrolled in the Master's program at the Federal University of Minas Gerais (UFMG).
-Engages in academic projects contributing to the generation and exploratory analysis of geographical data.
+Engages in academic projects contributing to the generation and exploratory analysis of geospatial data.

 💼 Proficient in handling and supporting critical systems, managing server resources, and building data pipelines.
-In addition to professional projects, has personal and academic endeavors in the field of Data Science.
+In addition to professional projects, has personal and academic endeavors in the field of data science.

 🔍 Check out my repositories on [GitHub](https://github.com/mcatrinque?tab=repositories).